Skip to main content

 You can use any of the following commands on a Dependabot pull request.

-cancels a previously requested merge.@dependabot close
+• @dependabot cancel merge cancels a previously requested merge.

-closes the pull request and prevents Dependabot from creating any more pull requests for this dependency (unless you reopen the pull request or upgrade to the suggested version of the dependency yourself).@dependabot ignore this major version
+• @dependabot ignore this dependency closes the pull request and prevents Dependabot from creating any more pull requests for this dependency (unless you reopen the pull request or upgrade to the suggested version of the dependency yourself).

-closes the pull request and prevents Dependabot from creating any more pull requests for this major version (unless you reopen the pull request or upgrade to this major version yourself).@dependabot ignore this minor version
+• @dependabot ignore this major version closes the pull request and prevents Dependabot from creating any more pull requests for this major version (unless you reopen the pull request or upgrade to this major version yourself).

-closes the pull request and prevents Dependabot from creating any more pull requests for this minor version (unless you reopen the pull request or upgrade to this minor version yourself).@dependabot ignore this patch version
+• @dependabot ignore this minor version closes the pull request and prevents Dependabot from creating any more pull requests for this minor version (unless you reopen the pull request or upgrade to this minor version yourself).

-closes the pull request and prevents Dependabot from creating any more pull requests for this patch version (unless you reopen the pull request or upgrade to this patch version yourself).@dependabot merge
+• @dependabot ignore this patch version closes the pull request and prevents Dependabot from creating any more pull requests for this patch version (unless you reopen the pull request or upgrade to this patch version yourself).

-rebases the pull request.@dependabot recreate
+• @dependabot rebase rebases the pull request.

-reopens the pull request if the pull request is closed.@dependabot show DEPENDENCY_NAME ignore conditions
+• @dependabot reopen reopens the pull request if the pull request is closed.

-retrieves information on the ignore conditions for the specified dependency, and comments on the pull request with a table that displays all ignore conditions for the dependency.
-For example,@dependabot show express ignore conditions
+• @dependabot show DEPENDENCY_NAME ignore conditions retrieves information on the ignore conditions for the specified dependency, and comments on the pull request with a table that displays all ignore conditions for the dependency.
+For example, @dependabot show express ignore conditions would find all ignore conditions stored for the Express dependency, and comment on the pull request with that information.

-squashes and merges the pull request once your CI tests have passed.
+• @dependabot squash and merge squashes and merges the pull request once your CI tests have passed.

 Dependabot will react with a "thumbs up" emoji to acknowledge the command, and may respond with a comment on the pull request.
 While Dependabot usually responds quickly, some commands may take several minutes to complete if Dependabot is busy processing other updates or commands.